Date published: 2024-12-3

 For example:

-• Pet therapy programs exist all over the country.
-Search online for programs in your area or ask animal organizations to find one near your older adult and arrange regular visits.
+- Pet therapy programs exist all over the country.
+Search online for programs in your area or call local animal organizations and arrange some pet visits.

 8. Common household hazards